 1. Print your snowflakes template (I downloaded one from Google images, which you can download here in pdf) or draw them by hand on a piece of paper using a dark marker.

 2. Lay the wax paper over the template.
-Since it’s slightly transparent, you should be able to see the pattern through the wax paper quite easily.
+Since it’s slightly transparent, you should be able to see the pattern through the parchment paper quite easily.

-Tip: Securing the corners of the wax sheet to the template with some tape will make sure that they won’t move while making the shapes and will make everything easier!
+Tip: Securing the corners of the parchment sheet to the template with some tape will make sure that they won’t move while making the shapes and will make everything easier!

 3. Start tracing the snowflakes with the hot glue.
 Make sure to make the glue lines thick and fat, since the shape won’t hold well if they’re too thin.